ash-cache/cs50/4 - Memory/README.md

 By multiplying the neighboring 3x3 pixels by the respective kernel, we can compute a weighted sum of changes in each direction.

-The aggregate of this highlights the edges.
+By accumulating sums like this, we can highlight the edges.

 # Recover
 The task in this assignment was to recover JPEGs that were deleted from an SD card.
 I was given a raw memory dump and I wrote a program that read the blocks of memory block-by-block to identify and restore the files.